 If you want to start using essay transition words already, great!
 But before doing so, consider some of the standard mistakes that students with little experience with transitions writing usually make.

-Here’s a list of good and bad link words for academic writing offered by a professional team of our essay service.
+Here’s a list of good and bad link words for academic writing offered by a professional team of our essay writing help.
 Remember: they are not bad for informal texts, but we’re focusing on college transition words here.

 We hope you now have a better understanding of what are transition words and will be able to use them successfully in your essays.
 Feel free to use transition words in your academic papers and add clarity and weight to your writing.
 They will make it more convincing and coherent.